All Episodes

 It's like, well, this agency is unaccountable.

-You put in questions, you try to find answers, and I mean, look at the whole Cassini thing.
+You put in questions, you try to find answers, and, I mean, look at the whole Cassini thing.

-You've been following that?
+Are you following that?

 Oh, of course.